dillonloh/dillonloh/README.md

-- 👋 Hi, I’m @dillonloh.
-I am a Singaporean who is currently working in Komaki-shi, Aichi-ken, Japan.
+Hi, I’m @dillonloh, a Singaporean who is currently working in Komaki-shi, Aichi-ken, Japan.
+I am currently a freelance backend developer at Hiverlab and Autonomous Robotics Researcher at OnClouds 株式会社.

-- 👀 I’m interested in Machine Learning and Data Science as a whole.
+My biggest interests lie in Machine Learning, Data Science, and Data Engineering.

-- 🌱 I’m currently learning Astrostatistics, Data Science.
+# Skills

+## Programming Languages

+- Python  ★★★★★
+- Javascript ★★★★☆
+- C ★★☆☆☆
+- R ★★☆☆☆

+## Backend Tech Stack:
+- Flask (Python)
+- NodeJS (JavaScript)

 <!---
 dillonloh/dillonloh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.